Gravitational decoupling and superfluid stars: The MGD and MGD-decoupling protocols

 The MGD algorithm has been comprehensively used to construct new solutions of Einstein's effective field equations, also encoding improvements to classical general-relativistic solutions due to a fluid brane scenario \cite{ovalle2007,Ovalle:2013xla,darkstars,Abdalla:2009pg}.
 In the MGD-decoupling setup, the most accurate brane tension bound $\gamma \gtrapprox 2.8131\times10^{-6} \;{\rm GeV}$ \cite{Fernandes-Silva:2019fez} was predicted.
 Since the 4-dimensional fluid brane that describes our universe is immersed into a bulk, the Gauss--Codazzi--Mainardi equations compels the bulk Riemann tensor to split into two geometrically distinct terms.
 The first one is the Riemann tensor on the brane and the second term consists of a sum of quadratic expressions involving the extrinsic curvature, that encrypts the part of the curvature due to the embedding of the brane in the bulk.
 The effective Einstein's equations on the brane read where $\mathsf{R}$ is the Ricci scalar, $8\pi G_4=1$ is adopted, being $G_4$ the Newton's constant on the brane, $R_{\mu\nu}$ represents the Ricci curvature tensor, and $\Uplambda_4$ is the Einstein's cosmological constant on the brane.
 One can split the stress-energy-momentum tensor in (\ref{5d4d}) into \cite{GCGR} \beq \mathsf{T}_{\upsilon\tau} = T_{\upsilon\tau}+\mathsf{E}_{\upsilon\tau}+\gamma^{-1} \mathsf{S}_{\upsilon\tau} +L_{\upsilon\tau}+P_{\upsilon\tau}. \eeq The first term, $T_{\upsilon\tau}$, is the stress-energy-momentum tensor that represents ordinary and dark matter, also encoding dark energy; the purely electric component of the Weyl tensor, $\mathsf{E}_{\upsilon\tau}$, is non-local and depends on the inverse of the brane tension; the $\mathsf{S}_{\upsilon\tau}$ tensor consists of quadratic combinations of the stress-energy-momentum tensor\footnote{Due to the current cosmological data, cubic (and higher) order terms involving $T_{\upsilon\tau}$ can be neglected.},

 where $T=g_{\upsilon\tau}T^{\upsilon\tau}$; the tensor $L_{\upsilon\tau}$ dictates the way that the fluid brane is immersed and bent into the codimension-1 bulk; and $P_{\upsilon\tau}$ describes eventual Kaluza--Klein bosons, fermions, and other stringy fields living in the bulk \cite{GCGR,maartens,Antoniadis:2011bi}.
+The purely electric component of the Weyl tensor,